jrenaud90/CyRK/README.md

 ```

 ### Cython-based `CySolver`
 The cython-based `CySolver` class requires writing a new cython cdef class.
-This can be done like so, note this is in a .pyx file that must be
-cythonized and compiled before it can be used.
+This is done in a new cython .pyx file which must then be cythonized and compiled before it can be used.

 ```cython
 """ODE.pyx"""
 # distutils: language = c++
 # cython: boundscheck=False, wraparound=False, nonecheck=False, cdivision=True, initializedcheck=False

 from CyRK.cy.cysolver cimport CySolver
 # Note the `cimport` here^